blueogive/scipython-docker/README.md

 [Docker Hub](https://hub.docker.com/blueogive/scipython-docker).
 The
 foundation of the image is the [Miniconda](https://conda.io/miniconda.html) environment management system developed by
 [Anaconda, Inc](https://www.anaconda.com/).
+Miniconda is augmented by the rapidly maturing [Mamba](https://github.com/mamba-org/mamba) package manager, which enables much faster builds than `conda`.
 Core packages included in the image include:
 * CPython (3.8)
 * Numpy